TomerFi/alexa_skill_ask_my_pc/README.md

 #### Installing Apache Tomcat
 For a web server for hosting this skill, I've used [Apache Tomcat](https://tomcat.apache.org) 9.0.0.M22.<br/>
 I've used the binary distribution, but you can also deploy it as a windows service.<br/>
-You can download the core binary distribution [here](https://tomcat.apache.org), there is no installation involved when using the binary distribution, just open the downloaded zip file on any folder you see fit, just remmber that we're going to use this folder later on.
+You can download the core binary distribution [here](https://tomcat.apache.org), there is no installation involved when using the binary distribution, just open the downloaded zip file on any folder you see fit, just remember that we're going to use this folder later on.<br/>
+Now, in the same manner when we've installed the JDK and Maven, get yourself to the system enviorment variables screen.<br/>
+In the "System variables" section we're going to add the following variable:<br/>
+Variable name: *CATALINA_HOME*
+Variable value: the folder you've extracted from the zip file, in my case its *E:\dev_tools\apache-tomcat-9.0.0.M20*<br/>
+We'll get back to configuring Tomcat later.

+### Configuring
+#### Setting a static ip for our computer
+This part you're going to have to on your own, because I can tell you how to it if you use a TP-Ling AC1750 router, which is what i use.<br/>
+But if you use a diffrent router, well, you're going to have to do this part on your own.<br/>
+But don't worry, I'll give you the guidlines.<br/>
+First of all, open up a Command Prompt windows and type *ipconfig /all*, identify your ethernet adapter and take note of the following:<br/>
+Physical Address - is the mac address you're going to assign the static ip to on your router.<br/>
+IPv4 Address - is the ip you're going to assign to the mac address on your router.<br/>
+Default Gateway - is the ip address of your router, from your router's gui you will configure the static ip.<br/>

 ### Example settings of the skill
 #### Example 1: Alexa ask computer to start excel